-Tassie Motor Shacks are a family-run campervan hire business, owned by Tasmanian locals with over a decade of experience and based out of Hobart.
+Tassie Motor Shacks is a family-run campervan hire business, owned by Tasmanian locals with over a decade of experience and based out of Hobart.
 Also trading under the name Tasmania Campervan Rentals, they offer vehicles ranging from 2 to 3 berths for travellers on all budgets.

 What Tassie Tell Us